Julian Crane: Return of the "old" Julian, 2006 - 2007

 After much begging, pleading, and bribing, Julian finally manages to divorce Rebecca in mid-2006, allowing him to marry Eve.
-Things begin to fall apart, however, when TC is involved in a drunk driving accident and suffers a stroke.
+Things begin to fall apart, however, when TC is involved in a drunk driving crash and suffers a stroke.
 Julian becomes jealous of the attention that Eve lavishes on her ex, and matters become even more strained when they discover that Chad is actually Alistair and Liz's son.
 Julian and Eve grow further apart, and they eventually end their relationship.

 Julian's former "bad" self begins to re-emerge as he threatens to sue both Theresa and Tabitha for custody of his children, begins drinking heavily again, and resumes a casual sexual relationship with Rebecca; he also has sex with Valerie Davis on his desk and is pleased when Eve witnesses the event and sees the monster to which he has reverted.

 Julian also begins to influence his children to embrace their Crane natures.
 After Fox learns that his fiancée, Kay Bennett, is planning to leave him for her ex, Julian aids Fox in his schemes to keep Kay.
 Together, Julian and Fox pretend that Fox is dying of a terminal brain ailment, and Julian hires Spike Lester to run Fox over with Miguel's car in an attempt to frame Miguel.
 Miguel is sentenced to life imprisonment for the attempted murder, and Julian makes a deal with Kay to have Miguel released if she promises not to leave Fox.
 Julian and Fox's plan falls apart, however, when Ivy accidentally tells Kay and Miguel that Fox is not really dying, and Kay leaves Fox.

 Though Julian embraces his ruthless Crane genes, he does not completely revert to his former heartless self.
 Julian is devastated to learn that his eldest daughter, Fancy, has been brutally raped and fallen into a coma, and while he and Ivy try to cope with the news, the two end up sleeping together.
 After numerous one-night stands, the two, believing their respective relationships with Eve and Sam to be over, begin to consider reuniting.

 However, Julian learns that Ethan, and not he, fathered Little Ethan and is furious with Theresa for lying to him.
 He plans to tell Ethan the truth, believing that control of Crane Industries will pass from Theresa to him, but eventually changes his mind when Theresa reveals that Alistair's will leaves everything to Fancy.
 In exchange for increased power at Crane Industries, Julian agrees to keep Little Ethan's paternity a secret even though he is, as he says himself, "stealing from Fancy, my own daughter".
 When Ivy learns of Julian's plans to increase his participation in Crane after they agreed to move some place quiet and alone, she is furious, and their budding relationship is largely destroyed.